Triple therapy aims to tackle tough cancers

 Summary

-This study tests a combination of three drugs—daratumumab, nivolumab, and a KRAS vaccine—in people with advanced pancreatic cancer or non-small cell lung cancer that has not responded to prior treatment.
-The goal is to see if this approach can shrink tumors or slow cancer growth.
-About 54 adults will receive the drugs and be monitored for side effects and how long they live.
+This phase 2 trial tests a combination of three drugs—daratumumab, a KRAS vaccine, and nivolumab—in people with advanced pancreatic cancer or non-small cell lung cancer that has not responded to prior treatment.
+The goal is to see if the combination can shrink tumors or slow cancer growth.
+About 54 participants will receive the drugs and be monitored for side effects and response.

 Disclaimer Read more